compiler-explorer/infra/windows/README.md

 If you're interested in speeding up the building of the data directory, you should look into the `Get-Help` for `Build-MsvceDataDirectory` -- however, it shouldn't be that terrible if you just run it in the default configuration.

+Some useful parameters:
-If you're not adding new compilers, you may pass the `-SkipVerifyToolsets` flag; if you aren't updating vcpkg, you can pass the `-SkipVcpkgBootstrap`; and if you aren't adding new libraries, you can pass `-SkipVcpkgLibraries`.
+* If you're not adding new compilers; you may pass the `-SkipVerifyToolsets` flag
+* If you aren't updating vcpkg, you can pass the `-SkipVcpkgBootstrap`
+* If you aren't adding new libraries, you can pass `-SkipVcpkgLibraries`.
 The existing toolsets won't be touched.

 For the default case: you're adding new compilers, and updating vcpkg, and